-Table 5 : Minimum material grades for ships with length exceeding 250 $\,\mathrm{m}$
+Table 5 : Minimum material grades for ships with length exceeding 250 m

-Structural member category (1) Material grade Shear strake at strength deck Grade E/EH within 0.4 L amidships Stringer plate in strength deck Grade E/EH within 0.4 L amidships Bilge strake Grade D/DH within 0.4 L amidships (1) Single strakes required to be of Grade E/EH and within 0.4 L amidships are to have breadths not less than 800+5 L (mm), need not be greater than 1800 (mm), unless limited by the geometry of the ship's design.
+Structural member category (1) Material grade Shee er strake at strength deck Grade E/EH within 0.4 L amidships Stringer plate in strength deck Grade E/EH within 0.4 L amidships Bilge strake Grade D/DH within 0.4 Grade D/DH within 0.4 L amidships (1) Single strakes required to be of Grade D/DH or Grade E/EH as shown in the above table and within 0.4 L amidships are to have breadths not less than 800+5 L (mm), need not be greater than 1800 (mm), unless limited by the geometry of the ship's design.
+[CORR1 to 01 JAN 2021]

-Table 6: Minimum material grades for single side skin bulk carriers with length exceeding 150 m
+Table 6 : Minimum material grades for single side skin bulk carriers with length exceeding 150 m

-Structural member category Material grade Lowe r bracket of ordinary side frame ^{(1), (2)} Grade D/DH Side shell strakes included totally or partially between the two points located to 0.125l above and below the intersection of side shell and bilge hopper sloping plate or inner bottom plate (2) (1) above the intersection of side shell and bilge hopper sloping plate or inner bottom plate.
+Structural member category Material grade Lower bracket of ordinary side frame ^{(1), (2)} Grade D/DH Side shell strakes included totally or partially between the two points located to 0.125l above and below the intersection of side shell and bilge hopper sloping plate or inner bottom plate (2) Grade D/DH (1) The term 'lower bracket' means webs of lower brackets and webs of the lower part of side frames up to the point of 0.125l above the intersection of side shell and bilge hopper sloping plate or inner bottom plate.